MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 <div><img src="/img/devopsflutterflow/what_is_flutterflow_firebase_console.png" height="300px"\><p>Image X: Firebase Console setup</p></div>
 </div>

-### Database
+### Databases & APIs

+Something something Firebase and APIs

 ## Beyond FlutterFlow

+### Exporting Code Base

-- FlutterFlow is a good starting point but you can push the entire code base to github
+- FlutterFlow is a good starting point but you can push the entire code base to github, the code is Flutter

+### Integrating with Github

+- FlutterFlow can integrate with Github and push changes to a branch there

 ## DevOps and FlutterFlow